Antisemitic Signs Placed On Dozens Of Cars In Jefferson Park

 The signs were distributed by the Goyim Defense League, according to one of the signs.
 The hate group has disseminated antisemitic flyers and misinformation in California, Florida, Wisconsin, Colorado and others, CNN reported.

-Rep. Jesus “Chuy” García, whose district includes Jefferson Park, issued a statement condemning the “disgusting display of antisemitism.”

-“My Jewish constituents deserve to live in safety and without fear of intimidation or violence,” García said in a statement.
-“The leaflets draw on deeply rooted conspiracy theories about government influence by listing Jewish members of the Biden administration. … We must confront the real and rising danger of antisemitism in our communities.”

-State Rep. Lindsey LaPointe, who represents the area, also publicly took a stand against the messages and thanked the neighbors who reported them to police.
+State Rep. Lindsey LaPointe, who represents the area, publicly took a stand against the messages and thanked the neighbors who reported them to police.

 “This kind of hateful rhetoric and action has no place in our community — or anywhere else — and has very real and harmful consequences for our fellow humans,” LaPointe said in a statement.
 “Globally and in Illinois, we are living through a very difficult and tense time of rising anti-semitism and Islamophobia.
 None of it is acceptable.”